DanielMontaseri/2048/README.md

 ## What is this?

 It's 2048, written in Python by the Ladue High School Computer Science Club.
-It' still in its early stages, so expect bugs!
+It's still in its early stages, so expect bugs!

 ## Getting started